2014 Scottish Women's Cup

-The 2014 SWF Scottish Cup is the national cup competition in Scottish women's football.
-All teams in the Scottish Women's Football League and Premier League are eligible to enter.
-67 teams entered the cup, Premier League sides only enter the second round.
+The 2014 SWF Scottish Cup was the 43rd official edition (45th overall) of the main national cup competition in Scottish women's football.
+All teams in the Scottish Women's Football League and Premier League were eligible to enter.
+67 teams entered the cup; SWPL sides only enter the second round.

 Preliminary round

 Draw was between 55 teams, 30 teams drawn to play in the preliminary round, 25 teams drew a bye to the first round.
 Played 20 April 2014.

 First round

 15 winners from the preliminary round joined 25 teams with a bye.
 Played 18 May 2014, with Celtic 20s postponed to 28 May 14.

 Second round

 20 winners from the first round join the twelve Scottish Women's Premier League teams that enter this round.
 Played 22 June 2014.